giantswarm/presentations/README.md

 Giant Swarm's private presentation repository.

-This repository contains presentations as mark down files and tooling to export them to HTML or PDF.
+This repository contains presentations as mark down files and tooling to export them to HTML or PDF (PDF export not yet finished).

 If you want to present offline, or send a presentation to someone, take a look at the exports folder.
 In it, all presentations are available as a downloadable zip file, or pdf files.
+(Also a lie at the moment, but coming soon)

 Take a look in `content` to see what presentations there are.
 Each presentation is contained entirely in one `markdown` file.
 Subfolders can be used for